Lower Cape May Regional School District: History

 In 2013, the Lower Cape May Regional School District received a feasibility study that would look at ways to reconfigure the district.
 The study considered Cape May City withdrawing from the regional district or the dissolution of the district, converting the existing PreK-6 Lower Township School District to serve PreK-12, as the regional district's school facilities are located in the township.
 Cape May City and West Cape May could see annual savings approaching a combined $6 million from the dissolution.

 in 2013 Richard Degener of The Press of Atlantic City wrote that the city government of Cape May "has been complaining for years about the city's share of the costs, and City Council recently hired an attorney to study the issue."
-In 2013 the city government asked the Cape May County Board of Education to have city voters vote on a new tax rate but the county board declined.
-In 2014 Degener stated that the city government of Cape May "is trying to leave the school system over what it claims are excessive costs".
+In 2013, the city government asked the Cape May County Board of Education to have city voters vote on a new tax rate but the county board declined.
+In 2014, Degener stated that the city government of Cape May "is trying to leave the school system over what it claims are excessive costs".

-In 2019 Chris Kobik, the superintendent, retired.
+Superintendent Chris Kobik retired in 2019.

 Schools and facilities

-Schools in the district (with 2020–21 enrollment data from the National Center for Education Statistics) are:
+Schools in the district (with 2022–23 enrollment data from the National Center for Education Statistics) are: